AnthonyCxx/Notes-and-Writeups/C++/Advanced/Move Semantics.md

 we could guarantee that the old string wouldn't need its resources again?
 Say, if the string was a temporary string created as the result of an expression like '_title + name_'.
 Copying in this case would be unnecessarily inefficient because the temporary string object as a result of '_title + name_' is going to go out of scope in a moment anyway.

-Move semantics is an optimization that reallocates the resources (contents) of a temporary object instead of copying it. <br />
+This is the entire point of move semantics.
+Move semantics are an optimization that reallocates the resources (contents) of a temporary object instead of copying it. <br />
 Move semantics is especially efficient when dealing with large objects, and even more efficient if the transfer is marked [_noexcept_](https://www.learncpp.com/cpp-tutorial/exception-specifications-and-noexcept/).